 Tan, J. and L. Wang (2011).
 "MNC strategic responses to ethical pressure: An institutional logic perspective."
 Journal of Business Ethics 98(3): 373-390.

 - Awards & Distinctions

-Outstanding Research Award from the School of Management, University of San Francisco in 2015.
+Outstanding Research Award – School of Management, University of San Francisco, 2015, 2019

 Highly Commended Paper Award of Emerald Literati Network Awards for Excellence, 2019

 Best Paper Award in the 9th Annual “China Goes Global” Conference, Atlanta, GA, 2015